-For information on setting the TAP_MB variable for your configuration, see "Setting the TAP_MB Variable" on page 113.
-See the Enter- prise Backup/Restore User's Guide for information on labeling new tapes and reusing tapes.
+For information on setting the TAP\MB variable for your configuration, see "Setting the TAP\MB Variable" on page 115.
+See the Enterprise Backup/Restore User's Guide for information on labeling new tapes and reusing tapes.
+To download IBM FileNet documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 14.